-- 4.1.1.7 Local institutional uses such as daycares, schools, and churches may be permitted in areas designated low density residential, medium density residential and high density residential provided access to such facilities from arterial or collector streets is readily available and subject to a rezoning and the policies of Section 3.11, Institutional, of this Plan. - 4.1.1.8 In areas designated Commercial on Schedule A1, convenience stores and other neighbourhood commercial uses that serve the needs of local residential areas and/or are compatible with residential uses shall be permitted.
-As an alternative to, or in combination with commercial uses, such lands may be used for residential uses at the densities permitted on adjacent residential lands. - 4.1.1.9 Certain light industrial uses may be permitted within the area designated Industrial in Schedule A1.
+- 4.1.1.4 The residential development of lands north of 26th Street East and east of the existing housing on 9th Avenue East may not proceed until a joint service corridor, emergency access and pedestrian walkway are secured to link the proposed cul-de-sac to 9th Avenue East. - 4.1.1.5 Residential development will occur at medium and low densities, approximately 55 hectares of land is intended for housing which will provide for an area population of approximately 2,119 persons. - 4.1.1.6 Local institutional uses such as daycares, schools, and churches may be permitted in areas designated low density residential, medium density residential and high density residential provided access to such facilities from arterial or collector streets is readily available and subject to a rezoning and the policies of Section 3.10, Institutional, of this Plan. - 4.1.1.7 In areas designated Commercial on Schedule 'A1', convenience stores and other neighbourhood commercial uses that serve the needs of local residential areas and/or are compatible with residential uses shall be permitted.
+As an alternative to, or in combination with commercial uses, such lands may be used for residential uses at the densities permitted on adjacent residential lands. - 4.1.1.8 Certain light industrial uses may be permitted within the area designated Industrial in Schedule 'A1'.
 Such uses shall be limited to light industrial, quasi-industrial and other compatible uses that are least likely to impact negatively on the nearby residential areas.
-In particular, air emissions, noise and visual impacts should be considered.
+In particular, air emissions, noise and visual impacts should be considered in accordance with MECP D-6 Guidelines.
 To assist in buffering the industrial land uses from the residential areas, the hazard lands that constitute the Kenny Drain and a local park shall be employed as buffers by virtue of separation distances, plantings, berms and other measures.